-Wright, Edward and McNabb, Suzanne and Goddard, Trudy and Horton, Daniel L. and Lembo, Tiziana and Nel, Louis H. and Weiss, Robin A. and Cleaveland, Sarah and Fooks, Anthony R. (2009) A robust lentiviral pseudotype neutralisation assay for in-field serosurveillance of rabies and lyssaviruses in Africa.
+Wright, Edward, McNabb, Suzanne, Goddard, Trudy, Horton, Daniel L., Lembo, Tiziana, Nel, Louis H., Weiss, Robin A., Cleaveland, Sarah and Fooks, Anthony R. (2009) A robust lentiviral pseudotype neutralisation assay for in-field serosurveillance of rabies and lyssaviruses in Africa.
 Vaccine, 27 (51). pp. 7178-7186.
 ISSN 0264-410XFull text not available from this repository.

 The inflexibility of existing serological techniques for detection of rabies in surveillance constrains the benefit to be gained from many current control strategies.
 We analysed 304 serum samples from Tanzanian dogs for the detection of rabies antibodies in a pseudotype assay using lentiviral vectors bearing the CVS-11 envelope glycoprotein.
 Compared with the widely used gold standard fluorescent antibody virus neutralisation assay, a specificity of 100% and sensitivity of 94.4% with a strong correlation of antibody titres (r = 0.915) were observed with the pseudotype assay.
 To increase the assay's surveillance specificity in Africa we incorporated the envelope glycoprotein of local viruses, Lagos bat virus, Duvenhage virus or Mokola virus and also cloned the lacZ gene to provide a reporter element.
 Neutralisation assays using pseudotypes bearing these glycoproteins reveal that they provide a greater sensitivity compared to similar live virus assays and will therefore allow a more accurate determination of the distribution of these highly pathogenic infections and the threat they pose to human health.
 Importantly, the CVS-11 pseudotypes were highly stable during freeze–thaw cycles and storage at room temperature.
 These results suggest the proposed pseudotype assay is a suitable option for undertaking lyssavirus serosurveillance in areas most affected by these infections.

 |Last Modified:||04 Aug 2011 10:08|